-CODE CHANGE HIGHLIGHTS ◄
+CODE CHANGE HIGHLIGHTS <

-- The wood framed walls section was amended to allow for R-15 cavity insulation. - Additional energy efficiency is required per R401.2.5. - Ceiling insulation levels were increased from R-49 to R-60. - The maximum ERI was lowered and the fenestration stringency was improved. - Building framing cavities used as ducts or plenums shall comply with Virginia Residential Code Section M1601.1.1.
+- The wood framed walls section was amended to allow for R-15 cavity insulation. - Additional energy efficiency is required per R401.2.5. - Ceiling insulation levels were increased in all climate zones. - The maximum ERI was lowered and the fenestration stringency was improved. - Building framing cavities used as ducts or plenums shall comply with Virginia Residential Code Section M1601.1.1.